What is the difference between sugar and added sugar?

 - Fruit or vegetable juice concentrates used towards the total juice percentage in a juice (for products claiming to contain fruit or vegetable juice).
 For example, a blend of fruit and vegetable juice concentrates to create a 100% juice beverage.

 The FDA is continuing to review feedback, create guidance materials, and revise legislation as necessary leading up to the compliance date for added sugar’s inclusion on nutrition labels.

 Given the slight differences in regulations between regions, as well as different ways the regulations can be interpreted, strategies for reducing added sugar in foods and beverages should always be developed on a case-by-case basis.
 One key strategy moving forward is reduction in total sugar for foods and beverages.

 Please bear in mind that the information above is only a present interpretation of regulatory documents and not intended to be used for formal guidance.

 Noemi DiMartino is a Regulatory Specialist with Kerry, with a primary focus on the EU, Middle East, Africa, and Russia regions.

-Josh Vernoski is a Regulatory Senior Manager on Kerry’s North American regulatory team.
-He has 16 years of regulatory experience in the food and beverage industry.
+Josh Vernoski is a specialist in regulatory affairs with over 18 years of experience in the food and beverage industry.